Cost-share (also called “match“) is the part of the federally-sponsored project or program that is not paid for by the federal government.

 Here are some helpful tips for determining the value of cost-share or match for federal awards:

-- The value of donated services by third-parties including both skilled and unskilled labor must be valued at the rate for similar work. paid for by the grant recipient to its employees, or if there is not a similar position at the organization, at the rate for those skills in the local area.
+- The value of donated services by third parties, including both skilled and unskilled labor, must be valued at the rate for similar work.
+Document the rate paid by the grant recipient for its employees, or if there is not a similar position at the organization, at the rate for those skills in the local area.
 (Valuation is NOT the hourly rate of the volunteer, but the hourly value of the activities done by the volunteer.)

 - The value of donated equipment can’t be more than the fair market value of equipment of similar age and condition at the time of donation.

-- The value of the donated property from third parties, such as supplies can’t exceed the fair market value of the donated property at the time of the donation.
-(Valuation is based on the current value, not what they paid for it when they bought it.)
+- The value of the donated property from third parties, such as supplies, can’t exceed the fair market value of the donated property at the time of the donation.
+(Base the valuation on the current value, not what they paid for it when they bought it.)

 Grant recipients should expect a lot of scrutiny of any cost share and match based on contributed labor, materials, or equipment.

-In other words, a non-cash match requires more effort on the part of the grant recipient to show the federal funder that the cost-share is properly valued.
+In other words, a non-cash match requires more effort from the grant recipient to show the federal funder that the cost-share is appropriately valued.

 What are Other Rules for Cost-Share?